-Here, @JoeTweeds looks at Mourinho’s recent comments about establish a homegrown blue core and how that might (or should) become a reality sooner than we imagine.
+Here, @JoeTweeds looks at Mourinho’s recent comments about establishing a homegrown blue core and how that might (or should) become a reality sooner than we imagine.

 Patience is certainly not a virtue amongst modern Chelsea fans.
 The instant dismissal of André Schürrle, the overbearing weight of expectation placed upon a team in transition and the questioning of almost every decision seem to be the prevalent themes of 2013/14.
 José Mourinho is unquestionably a superb coach and manager, but even he will need time to shape this team into something capable of consistently winning league titles.
 Even more if he is to rebuild with a core “made in Chelsea.”